telerik/kendo-ui-core/docs/controls/data-management/spreadsheet/format.md

 # Cell Formatting

-The Kendo UI Spreadsheet widget supports cell-formatting options such as formatting of strings, text, numbers, dates, and time.
+The Spreadsheet widget supports cell-formatting options such as formatting of strings, text, numbers, dates, and time.

 ## Formatting